darkcupid412/DragonIsland/README.md

-Just a simple choice game based on conditional statements. \n
+Just a simple choice game based on conditional statements._
 note: The ascii arts used in the code are from ascii.co.uk and the credit goes to the respective artists.